ookamitai/Touch3ds/README.md

 # Touch3ds
 ## Overview
-A debug software for 3ds touchscreen.
+A debugging software for 3ds touchscreen.